-- Note 1 useful lives and residual values of property, plant and equipment; - Note 3 useful lives and impairment tests on intangible assets; - Note 6 utilisation of tax losses; - Note 8 valuation of biological assets; - Note 12 lease terms applied in calculating lease liabilities; - Note 13 measurement of defined benefit obligations; and - Note 33 measurement of cash-settled share-based payment liabilities relating to BBBEE transactions.
+Note 1 - useful lives and residual values of property, plant and equipment;

+Note 3 - useful lives and impairment tests on intangible assets;

+- Note 6 utilisation of tax losses; - Note 8 valuation of biological assets;

+Note 12 - lease terms applied in calculating lease liabilities;

+Note 13 - measurement of defined benefit obligations; and

+Note 32 - measurement of cash-settled share-based payment liabilities relating to BBBEE transactions.

-The accounting policies set out below have been applied consistently in the periods presented in these financial statements, except for changes in accounting policies due to the adoption of new and revised accounting standards, as detailed below.
+The accounting policies set out below have been applied consistently in the periods presented in these consolidated annual financial statements.
+There are no new, revised or amended accounting standards, effective 1 July 2021, applicable to the Group.